-Welcome to my little corner of the internet!
-I'm Jacky, a curious software developer interested in infrastructure, ml, cognitive systems, and ethical tech — anything that can make technology work better for everyone.
+Hi, I'm Jacky and welcome to my little corner of the internet!
+I'm interested in infrastructure (both community and software), cognitive systems, and ethical tech.
 Currently, I'm based in Vancouver, Canada and studying Computer Science @ubc.
-I also help to organize HackCamp as a part of @nwplus.
+I also help organize hackathons as a part of @nwplus.

 Selected as one of 144 fellows to be part of the inaugural class of the MLH Fellowship program from a pool of 20,000 applicants.
 Worked on BentoML, an open-source framework for high-performance ML model serving.
 Reduced docker image size by 60% to enable lighter deployments by building Debian-slim based Docker images for model server.
 Created Helm chart allowing users to deploy the model storage component to a Kubernetes cluster with a single command rather than needing to follow an entire guide.